 The finishing polish I recommend is Klasse All-In-One.
 I love this polish for this job because it uses chemical cleaners with its super-fine polish to get deep in the pores of your paint and bring up the shine.
 Plus, it’s easy to apply.

 A lot of people ask me if they can do this job by hand.
 The answer is “yes,” but it won’t be easy, fast or the best job possible.
 To use a micro-abrasive cutting polish, like Meguiar’s Ultimate Compound, you really need to apply the polish with a dual-action car polisher.

 To learn how to use a car polisher, read How-to Use a Dual-Action Car Polisher.

-WARNING: If your car’s paint is badly oxidized, be very careful polishing plastic bumper caps, plastic mirrors and anywhere there is a raised edge.
+WARNING: If your car’s paint is badly oxidized, be very careful polishing plastic bumper caps, plastic mirrors and anywhere with a raised edge.
 Painted plastic parts oxidize faster than painted metal parts.
-Be cautious and polish these areas by hand using a finishing polish only.
+Polish these areas by hand using a finishing polish only.

-Do not use a cutting polish on painted plastic parts.
-Be careful on raised edges, too, as the paint will be thinner.
+Also, do not use a cutting polish on painted plastic parts.
+Be careful on raised edges, too, as the paint tends to be thinner.

 To learn more about the Klasse products and how to use them with shining success, see our Klasse Car Wax Guide.
 It’s different than a traditional car wax.
 A little goes a long way!